Election Related Class Activities

 These are some election related class activities/assignments that can be used in social work classes.

-1) Require students to work on a campaign.
+1) Offer students the option of working on a campaign.
 Leave the choice of candidates up to them, but ask for a narrative of what they did for the campaign.
 Ask how they applied their community organization/policy practice skills in the campaign.

-4) Examine your state's PACE allocations.
+4) Create an assignment where students examine your state's PACE allocations.
 Did the candidates win or lose?
 Do they support social work?

-5) Select a candidate.
+5) Create an assignment where students follow the money.
+Select a candidate.
 Where did this person get money for their campaign?
 Who are their competitors?
 Where did their money come from?
-Look at their profile on Ope Secrets?
+Look at their profile on Open Secrets and Ballotopedia?

 6) Who votes for social work?
 Trace legislative votes of lawmakers on issues important to social workers.

-8) Examine a candidate's social media efforts.
+8) Create an assignment where students examine a candidate's social media efforts.
 What do they use?
 Is it effective?

-9) Consider a Congressional District.
+9) Create an assignment where students consider a Congressional District.
 What are the demographics in terms of income, age, gender and ethnicity.
 How do to registered voters compare with all of the population.
 Look at the electoral history.
 Who won and by how much?

-10) Have students Volunteer to work on the polls and report on their experiences
+10) Offer students the option of working at the polls and report on their experiences